 Provably Correct Control-Flow Graphs from Java Programs with Exceptions

-We present an algorithm to extract flow graphs from Java bytecode, including exceptional control flows.
-We prove its correctness, meaning that the behavior of the extracted control-flow graph is a sound over-approximation of the behavior of the original program.
+We present an algorithm to extract flow graphs from Java bytecode, focusing on exceptional control flows.
+We prove its correctness, meaning that the behaviour of the extracted control-flow graph is an over-approximation of the behaviour of the original program.
 Thus any safety property that holds for the extracted control-flow graph also holds for the original program.
-This makes control-flow graphs suitable for performing various static analyses, such as model checking.The extraction is performed in two phases.
-In the first phase the program is transformed into a BIR program, a stack-less intermediate representation of Java bytecode, from which the control-flow graph is extracted in the second phase.
-We use this intermediate format because it results in compact flow graphs, with provably correct exceptional control flow.
-To prove the correctness of the two-phase extraction, we also define an idealized extraction algorithm, whose correctness can be proven directly.
-Then we show that the behavior of the control-flow graph extracted via the intermediate representation is an over-approximation of the behavior of the directly extracted graphs, and thus of the original program.
-We implemented the indirect extraction as the CFGEx tool and performed several test-cases to show the efficiency of the algorithm.
+This makes control-flow graphs suitable for performing different static analyses.
+For precision and efficiency, the extraction is performed in two phases.
+In the first phase the program is transformed into a BIR program, where BIR is a stack-less intermediate representation of Java bytecode; in the second phase the control-flow graph is extracted from the BIR representation.
+To prove the correctness of the two-phase extraction, we also define a direct extraction algorithm, whose correctness can be proven immediately.
+Then we show that the behaviour of the control-flow graph extracted via the intermediate representation is an over-approximation of the behaviour of the directly extracted graphs, and thus of the original program.

 Place, publisher, year, edition, pages

 2011.
 Vol. 26, 31-48 p.